 With the similarities outweighing the differences, signals applicable to MACD are also applicable to TRIX.
 There are three main signals to watch for.
 First, signal line crossovers are the most common signals.
 These indicate a change in direction for TRIX and price momentum.
 A cross above the signal line is the first bullish indication, while a cross below is the first negative implication.
 Second, centerline crossovers provide chartists with a general momentum bias.
 The triple-smoothed moving average is rising when TRIX is positive and falling when negative.
 Similarly, momentum favors the bulls when TRIX is positive and the bears when negative.
 Third, bullish and bearish divergences can alert chartists of a possible trend reversal.

 Signal line crossovers are the most common TRIX signals.
 The signal line is a 9-day EMA of the TRIX.
 As a moving average of the indicator, it trails TRIX and makes it easier to spot turns.
 A bullish crossover occurs when TRIX turns up and crosses above the signal line.
 A bearish crossover occurs when TRIX turns down and crosses below the signal line.
-Crossovers can last a few days or a few weeks, it all depends on the strength of the move.
+Crossovers can last a few days or a few weeks, depending on the strength of the move.
 Due diligence is required before relying on these frequent signals.
 Volatility in the underlying security can also increase the number of crossovers.

-The chart above shows Intel (INTC) and TRIX with six signal line crosses in a seven month period.
+The chart above shows Intel (INTC) and TRIX with six signal line crosses in a seven-month period.
 That is almost one per month.
 There were three good signals and three bad signals resulting in whipsaws (yellow area).
 The bullish crossover in June occurred near the top, the bearish crossover in late June occurred near the low and the bullish crossover in July occurred near the top.
 In the absence of a strong move, the lag from the triple-smoothed EMA results in late signals that produce losses.
-The bearish signal line cross in August foreshadowed a sharp decline and the bullish signal line cross in mid September foreshadowed a strong advance.
+The bearish signal line cross in August foreshadowed a sharp decline and the bullish signal line cross in mid-September foreshadowed a strong advance.

 The centerline crossover indicates when the cup is half full (bullish) or half empty (bearish).
-Think of the centerline as the 50 yard line in a football game.
-The offense has the edge after crossing the 50 (mid point), while the defense has the edge as long as the ball remains beyond the 50.
+Think of the centerline as the 50-yard line in a football game.
+The offense has the edge after crossing the 50 (midpoint), while the defense has the edge as long as the ball remains beyond the 50.
 As with signal line crossovers, these centerline crossovers produce both good signals and bad signals.
 The key, as always, is to minimize losses on the bad signals and maximize gains with the good signals.

 The chart above shows Raytheon (RTN) with five signals over a 16 month period.
 The first three were bad because the stock changed direction soon after the signals.
 In other words, a trend failed to take hold.
 The fourth signal (November 2009) coincided with a resistance breakout and foreshadowed a 20% advance.
 Great signal!
 This is also a classic example of combining indicator signals with chart signals for reinforcement.
 The resistance breakout on the price chart and the centerline cross for the TRIX reinforced each other.
 TRIX produced a nice bearish signal in May 2010 as RTN subsequently declined around 20%.